phenopackets/phenopacket-format/phesub-model.md

 Each phenotype is an object with `(ID, Age of Onset)`.
 Here age HPO?

+Note that in some simplified derived exchange formats, the set of phenotypes for a patient may be a flat list of IDs (TBD?).
+But in the model these are objects.

+TODO: post comp? descriptions?

 ### Causal Variants

 Note we do not explicitly model the structure of the causal variant.
 This is out of scope.
 Instead the causal variant is modeled as a string.
 Some kind of external validation assumed.